New Line Cinema: 2000s: The Lord of the Rings era

-New Line Cinema produced The Lord of the Rings film trilogy which became their most successful films to date, grossing over $2.9 billion worldwide.
-The films were nominated for 30 Academy Awards, including nominations for the Academy Award for Best Picture for each film, and won 17, with the final picture, The Lord of the Rings: The Return of the King (2003) winning a (joint) record eleven, including Best Picture, as well as being the second highest-grossing film of all time at the time of its release.
+New Line Cinema produced The Lord of the Rings fantasy film trilogy, which was originally attached to Miramax.
+These films became New Line's most successful to date, grossing over $2.9 billion worldwide.
+The films were nominated for 30 Academy Awards, including nominations for the Academy Award for Best Picture for each film, and won 17, with the final picture, The Lord of the Rings: The Return of the King (2003) winning a joint record eleven, including Best Picture, as well as being the second highest-grossing film of all time at the time of its release.

-Despite the success of The Lord of the Rings films, Town and Country (2001) generated a loss of $100 million and De Luca left as production head to be replaced by Toby Emmerich.
+Despite the huge success of The Lord of the Rings films, Town and Country (2001) generated a loss of $100 million and De Luca left as production head to be replaced by Toby Emmerich.
 In 2001, Shaye and Lynne became co-chairmen and co-CEO.
+In the 2000s, New Line continued to remain prominent in the horror genre, releasing the long awaited Freddy vs. Jason in 2003, a successful 2003 remake of The Texas Chainsaw Massacre, and Final Destination (2000), which launched a long running film series.

 The studio was also a partner in founding a new distribution company named Picturehouse in 2005.
 Specializing in independent film, Picturehouse was formed by Bob Berney, who left distributor Newmarket Films, New Line Cinema, who folded their Fine Line division into Picturehouse, and HBO Films, a division of HBO and a subsidiary of Time Warner, who was interested in getting into the theatrical film business.

+In 2000, the studio started its own record label, named New Line Records.
+The label released soundtrack albums for New Line projects, as well as non-film related albums by current artists like Allison Moorer, The Blank Theory and The Sounds.
+When Time Warner sold its music division Warner Music Group in 2004, New Line Records and its catalog were not included, since it was part of New Line Cinema rather than Warner Music Group.
+The label was eventually renamed WaterTower Music in 2010, and began focusing on releasing soundtrack albums for projects from all divisions of Warner.